 If email content is done well, recipients often look forward to your next installment.
 By repeatedly sending valuable or useful content, you are establishing trust and fostering a relationship.
 People buy from people and companies that they know, like and trust.

 Pay attention to customer feedback.
-Prospects will tell you what they like and don’t like.
+Your audiende will tell you what they like and don’t like.
 This feedback will come in the form of email responses, opens, buys and unsubscribes.
-You can use this feedback to constantly improve.
+You can use this feedback to help constantly improve.

 Do I Need a Hand With Email Marketing?

 If your email readers are not unsubscribing en masse, and people are consuming your content and taking actions, take a bow.
 You’re doing something right that a lot of people cannot accomplish.
 Of course, there’s always room for improvement.
-If you have any questions about upping your email marketing game, give us a call at 520-499-4209, or drop us a note and we’ll connect you with the right folks to get you there.
+If you have any questions about upping your email marketing game, contact us at 520-499-4209, or drop us a note and we’ll connect you with the right folks to get help you there.